BrooksLabUCSC/eVIP/README.md

 eVIP will create a folder named "eVIP_out" containing the results to the overall functional eVIP analysis.
 The results file is "predict.txt" and different visualizations can be found in the "sparkler_plots" and "viz" directories.

-When running eVIP Pathways (`-eVIPP`, `-JSON`, and `-gtf`), the results will be in "eVIPP_out", which will contain be a directory for each mutation.
+When running eVIP Pathways (`-eVIPP`, `-gmt`, and `-gtf`), the results will be in "eVIPP_out", which will contain be a directory for each mutation.
 For each mutation, eVIPP is run separately using the wt-specific and mutation-specific genes.
 The  eVIPP_combined_predict_files.txt  file contains all the results from the individual pathway files combined into one file. eVIPP_summary.txt summarizes  the results, showing the pathway  and its functional prediction.
 The eVIPP sparkler plot is a combined  visual representation of all the pathway predictions for that mutation.
 The directory  structure is the same for the wt_specific eVIPP results.

 ### Tips